 A woodcut from 1854 showing Elias victorious in court

 Now let's step back and think about this.
 Many people, some experts in the sewing field, say Elias Howe merely copied Walter Hunt's and others designs.
-Walter hunt had produced two lock-stitch machines many years earlier but it is unlikely that these Blodgett & Lerow machines ever crossed the path of Elias Howe.
+Walter hunt had produced two lock-stitch machines many years earlier but it is unlikely that these or the Blodgett & Lerow machines ever crossed the path of Elias Howe.
 Certainly it was proved in court that he had not.

 Put yourself for a moment in Elias Howe's shoes.
 He arrived back from England penniless and in ill health.
 His poor young wife succumbs after years of hardship and dies.
 Elias is left with a young family to support and no income.
 He finds that the only thing that he has ever done that is really worth anything is being copied, making other men rich.